 Storage and Dosing

-Your cannabis oil should be stored in a cool dark place, or in the fridge.
+First of all, your cannabis oil should be stored in a cool dark place, or in the fridge.
 The cannabis oil’s shelf life is between 6 months and a year.
 After that time, if your oil doesn’t get moldy, you can still use it.
 Keep in mind that THC naturally degrades after time and converts to a sleepy cannabinoid called CBN.

 The strength of your cannabis oil will depend on the amount of cannabis and the amount of oil that you’ve included in the infusion, and also the THC levels of the cannabis strain.
 When dosing your marijuana oil, make sure that you adjust the amounts of cannabis to your tolerance.
 It’s best to start with a low dose and see how it affects you.